pytorch/rfcs/RFC0003-sparse-roadmap/note-2.md

   - not implemented - 9 cases
   - ASSERT FAILED - 8 cases
   - only supports strided layout - 7 cases
-  - varia - ca 65 cases, same are failures for strided format
+  - varia - ca 65 cases, some are failures for strided format

 ## What is needed?